alephmarket/SuperNode/README.md

 *Running the daemon / node

 ```
-cd ..
-cd alefork/src
-./alephd
+alephd
 ```

 you should get `Aleph server is starting`

-for more information about it tyype: `./alephd getmininginfo`
+for more information about it type: `./alephd getinfo`